 We are young

-Do you know this scenario – a friend suggests to go somewhere, let’s say to the seaside, and everyone is super excited, positive and generally wants to go?
-Then, it turns up that finally no one can make it and everyone spends the weekend, counting if they already have more than two double chins.
+Do you know this scenario – a friend suggests to go somewhere, let’s say to the seaside, and everyone is super excited, positive and generally want to go?
+And then it turns up that finally no one can make it and everyone spends the weekend, checking if they already have more than two double chins.

 It happened to me several times.
 Several times as well I didn’t go to a party or rejected an invitation because I was too lazy to move my ass out of the house.
 Usually, I regretted that.
 Of course, sometimes I decided to go and I also regretted it but well, at least I tried.
 Nevertheless, normally I came back home with good memories.